Health and Safety / Food Hygiene

 Caterers should aim to remove the use of plastic wherever possible, and utilise biodegradable options – below are a couple of suggestions:

 - Green Man Packaging – All of their products are certified 100% compostable and are made from plants NOT plastic.
 They offer exclusive discounts to food traders on their packaging, as well as free delivery, manufacturers guarantees on all products and full support from their friendly and knowledgeable team.
-020 7183 8962, https://www.greenmanpackaging.com/pages/compostable-food-packaging-for-festivals-and-events (Use this discount code on Checkout for 10% discount: VEGFEST18)
+020 7183 8962, https://www.greenmanpackaging.com/pages/compostable-food-packaging-for-festivals-and-events

 - Cornware is a company that manufactures biodegradable ‘throw away’ cutlery and boxes for serving food in, which we would encourage any caterers or food-sellers who are not already investing in something similar to consider doing so.
 We at VegfestUK are keen to limit our carbon footprint as much as possible, and advocating the use of biodegradable materials (especially those of which are discarded of in abundance at events such as ours) is just another way in which we can help to limit any negative environmental impact that our shows might be having.
 Visit Cornware’s website https://cornware.co.uk/ for full information.